rajatjindal/kubectl-evict-pod/README.md

 # now lets try to evict the pod again
 $ ./kubectl-evict-pod coredns-fb8b8dccf-826fh -n kube-system
-Error: Cannot evict pod as it would violate the pod's disruption budget. exit status 1
+Error: Cannot evict pod as it would violate the pod\'s disruption budget. exit status 1

 # observe pods continue to run